marionbarker/loopdocs/docs/operation/overview.md

 This section of LoopDocs, under the general menu tab "Set up App", goes through all the important information about the process to properly set up all your needed information.
 You will need to work through the steps listed in the headings under this page one by one.
 Please follow along with each page's information to make sure that you don't miss any valuable information about your Loop's settings and function.

+## Permissions

+Make sure that Loop has permission to send you notifications.
+For example, you will want to know if Loop has stopped working for more than 20 minutes.

+Make sure Loop has permission to access Bluetooth devices.
+You'll need that for your CGM and to connect a pump to Loop.

 ## Health Permissions

 Set up App: Step 1 should have been completed when Loop built on your phone.
 Confirm that the [Health Permission](../build/health.md) settings are correct.
 Note that the Carbohydrate read permission should be turned off; this is new information.